thrawnofthedead/rhcsa9-notes-consolidated/RHCSA 9 Exam Objectives.md

 - Run a service inside a container
 - Configure a container to start automatically as a systemd service
 - Attach persistent storage to a container

+As with all Red Hat performance-based exams, configurations must persist after reboot without intervention.